bryanl/k8s-trouble/labs/lab-3/README.md

 ### Verify your application deployed

-From the k8s-lab shell, run `curl http://app.local`.
+Run `curl http://app.local` or visit it in your browser.
 You should receive a response from the application.
 Your application will be happy or not.
 Try the `curl` command a few times to see the different outputs.